somedatapacket/docs.humio.com/content/configuration/authentication/saml.md

 Humio implements the SAML 2.0 _Web Browser SSO Profile_.
 This means authentication is delegated to an existing identity provider (IDP) which is responsible of managing user credentials.
 Examples of IDPs are Active Directory Federation Services (AFDS), Azure AD, Google (G Suite) and Auth0.

-Levering an existing SSO solution in an organisation provides users of Humio with a seamless log-on experience: If they are already logged on through their SSO they will not be prompted for credentials.
+Leveraging an existing SSO solution in an organisation provides users of Humio with a seamless log-on experience: If they are already logged on through their SSO they will not be prompted for credentials.
 Instead this will be handled transparently by Humio and the IDP.
 This means Humio will never see the credentials of the user since the authentication is delegated to the IDP.

 ## Configuration